phaldaros/arm5e/README.md

 - Might of NPC has a realm now (magic, fae, divine, infernal)
 - 2 styles of icons for arts sheet (symbols or gestures)

+1.2.1
+- Confidence for NPCs is back
+- Ritual checkbox fixed.

 ## Credits
 <b>Authors:</b> ialbiol, phaldaros, sylph, xzotl<br>